 If that test shows cortisol that fails to suppress after the dexamathasone, then one must measure cortisol and ACTH (at 9am).
 The ACTH is quite difficult to sample and measure, it usually takes a week or two from when it is taken.
 If the cortisol is high with detectable/ high ACTH then one must go on to look where the ACTH is from.
 This usually requires sampling from the blood veins that drain the pituitary; it is a very specialised test and can take weeks to set up in one of the centres that do it, often needing a repeat evaluation before performing it +/- CT chest and MRI pituitary.

 Cushing's disease can be very difficult to diagnose.

 Other questions answered by Doctoralia's experts:

-- What treatment is there for glossitis?
+- What is the treatment for a Tapeworm?

 Do you have a question about Cushings disease?

 Our experts answered the following question about Cushings disease:

 Ask thousands of Doctoralia experts anonymously and for free

 - Make it one, clear, medical question